chrysanthusobinna/hotel-app/README.md

 ## Application Workflow

 ### 1. **Add Guest**:
-   - Input guest details: name, phone number, address, email, room class, room number, and amount paid.
+   - Input guest details: name, phone number, address and email.
    - The app validates all inputs and checks for duplicate emails before adding the guest.

 ### 2. **View All Guests**: